Skim by Section

 ★ Why You’ll Love this Recipe ★

-This cinnamon roll breakfast casserole is family-friendly so it's great for weekend breakfast, for holiday mornings, for bridal or baby showers, or Mother's Day brunch.
+This cinnamon roll breakfast casserole is family-friendly so it's great for weekend breakfast, holiday mornings, a bridal or baby shower, or Mother's Day brunch.

 This recipe makes a 9x12 pan so will feed a large family or a small crowd.

-So this is basically like the best of both worlds—a cross between cinnamon rolls and cinnamon french toast which results in a perfectly moist, sticky and a deliciously perfect breakfast treat.
+This is basically like the best of both worlds—a cross between cinnamon rolls and cinnamon french toast which results in a perfectly a moist, sticky and deliciously perfect breakfast treat.
 Nom!

 ★ Ingredients You'll Need ★